Q&A for Power BI business users

 How do I start?

 First, get familiar with the content.
-Take a look at the visualizations on the dashboard and in the report.
+Take a look at the visuals on the dashboard and in the report.
 Get a feel for the type and range of data that is available to you.
-Then head back to the dashboard and place your cursor in the question box.
-This opens the Q&A screen.

-If the visualizations' axis labels and values include "sales", "account", "month", and "opportunities", then you can confidently ask questions such as: "Which account has the highest opportunity, or show sales by month as a bar chart."
+If a visual's axis labels and values include "sales", "account", "month", and "opportunities", then you can confidently ask questions such as: "Which account has the highest opportunity, or show sales by month as a bar chart."

 If you have website performance data in Google Analytics, you can ask Q&A about time spent on a web page, number of unique page visits, and user engagement rates.
 Or, if you're querying demographic data, you might ask questions about age and household income by location.